kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 ### Package your project

 To package your Kedro project for deployment on Databricks, you must create a Wheel (`.whl`) file, which is a binary distribution of your project.
-In the root directory of your Kedro projec   t, run the following command:
+In the root directory of your Kedro project, run the following command:

 ```bash
 kedro package